BubbuDert249/WSL-Upgrade/README.md

 # WSL-Upgrade
-Upgrades WSL 1 to WSL 2
+This Windows tool upgrades WSL 1 to WSL 2 <br>
+It's coded in PowerShell and converted into a .exe using PS2EXEC-GUI <br>